terzhang/kekat-mono/README.md

 ### generated types from schema

 When you run the `dev` or `start` script, the project will generate new Typescript typings from the GraphQL Schema located in the `typegraphql` package if there were changes made to it.

+## Acknowledgments

+- The countless poorly written docs I've read
+- The vast resources available on the internet
+- Discord for inspiring me
+- TypeScript for existing
+- [Tristan](https://github.com/tristanMatthias) for introducing GraphQL to me
+- [Ben Awad](https://github.com/benawad) for his awesome tutorials
+- Myself for not giving up